exploring self-realization, sacred personhood, and full humanity

 Editor's last word:

 Nevertheless, one more time, I will attempt a definition: When we discover and perceive, as a reality, a oneness with all human beings, "forgiveness," as such, will not exist.
-When we viscerally feel, and know, what the other person is suffering or laboring under - because we've experienced it, up close, in our own hearts and souls; when we understand, far too well, that any human being, under sufficient provocation and blindness, is capable of any atrocity of history; then, there will be no offense taken, tort claims will go begging, and the issue of "forgiveness" will never enter our minds.
+When we viscerally feel, and know, what the other person is suffering or laboring under - because it's part of our own heart of darkness, because we've experienced it, too, up close; when we understand, far too well, that any human being, under sufficient provocation and blindness, is capable of any atrocity of history; then, there will be no offense taken, tort claims will go begging, and the issue of "forgiveness" will never enter our minds.

 The above discussion was written a few years ago, but the issue of forgiveness is a little clearer for me now.
 The clarifying concept is that of “choice.”